 Debra’s Pro Tips

-- Prep everything before you heat the cast iron skillet.
+- Prep everything before you heat the frying pan.
+This easy side dish comes together quickly.

 - Make extra…trust me, everyone will come and grab a bite or two straight from the pan.

 - Sliced or slivered almonds are the best, but roughly chopped whole almonds are also good, so are pumpkin seeds.

 - For nut allergies, use sunflower seeds…..AH-Mazing!

 - Use a microplane grater or press the garlic before you begin…you’ll need to add it quickly and won’t have time to deal in the moment.

-- Make this in two batches if your pan isn’t big enough…otherwise they’ll steam rather than blister.
+- Make this in two batches if your pan isn’t big enough…otherwise the beans will steam rather than blister.